-Over a busy career Robin Laing has worked as a producer on everything from haunted car tale Mr Wrong to boys' own pool movie Stickmen.
-Her longtime interest in telling Kiwi stories has been in evidence in Sonja Davies mini-series Bread & Roses and WWII tale Absent Without Leave.
-Aside from an extended collaboration with director Gaylene Preston, Laing has operated equally successfully as an independent producer.
-She has produced six features, three short films, five television dramas and seven TV documentaries.
+Robin Laing has worked as a producer on everything from haunted car tale Mr Wrong to pool movie Stickmen.
+She has worked on documentaries and dramas — her longtime interest in telling Kiwi stories is evident in Sonja Davies miniseries Bread & Roses and WWII tale Absent Without Leave.

-Her slate of feature films includes three produced for Gaylene Preston — Mr Wrong (1985), comedy Ruby and Rata (1990) and Sam Neill thriller Perfect Strangers (2003).
-Laing was also part of the producing team on War Stories, madcap gorilla-gram comedy Send a Gorilla (1988) and Niki Caro's adaptation of The Vintner's Luck (2009), shot in France, Belgium and New Zealand.
+Laing's slate of feature films includes three produced for Gaylene Preston: Mr Wrong (1985), comedy Ruby and Rata (1990) and Sam Neill thriller Perfect Strangers (2003), as well as Bread & Roses for television.
+Laing was also part of the producing team on Preston's documentary War Stories, madcap comedy Send a Gorilla (1988) and Niki Caro's adaptation of The Vintner's Luck (2009).

-The film's mixture of night shoots, rain machines and ghosts made it a challenging project to produce on a low budget - especially when the budget was suddenly lowered still further, after promised private funding fell through.
-Facing disinterest from local distributors, despite sellout screenings at the Wellington Film Festival, Laing and Preston rented a cinema themselves, successfully finding an audience for a tale that upended genre cliches of the helpless woman.
+Mr Wrong's mixture of rain machines, night shoots and ghosts would have tested any first-time producer — especially when the budget was suddenly lowered further, after promised private funding fell through.
+Facing disinterest from local distributors — despite sellout screenings at the 1983 Wellington Film Festival — Laing and Preston rented a cinema themselves, successfully finding an audience for a tale that upended genre cliches of the helpless woman.
 Mr Wrong also sold to many overseas territories.
-In the United States, retitled as Dark of Night, critic Judith Crist praised the performances and called it "a dandy little thriller".
+Under its American title Dark of Night, the movie won praise from critic Judith Crist as "a dandy little thriller".

-Preston and Laing's next feature film outing was chalk and cheese tale Ruby and Rata, a project first brought to them by a frequent collaborator, writer Graeme Tetley.
-The tale of an unlikely friendship between an elderly woman (Yvonne Lawley) and the son of a solo mother who lives downstairs, the film won strong local audiences, and four NZ film awards.
-Having bought the car which features in Mr Wrong, the production now purchased the film's key location, a house in Mount Albert, selling it off at a profit after filming.
+Preston and Laing moved on to chalk and cheese tale Ruby and Rata (1990), a project first brought to them by a frequent collaborator, writer Graeme Tetley.
+The tale of an unlikely friendship between an elderly woman (Yvonne Lawley) and the son of a solo mother, who lives downstairs, the film won strong local audiences, and four NZ Film Awards.
+The production purchased the film's key location, a house in Mount Albert in Auckland, selling it off at a profit after filming.

-Laing had previously worked on a number of other documentaries, often arts related, and often working with director Shirley Horrocks.
+Laing has worked on a number of documentaries, often arts related, often alongside director Shirley Horrocks.
 Horrocks' documentary Flip & Two Twisters, about legendary kinetic artist Len Lye, was selected for the 1994 Paris Biennale.
 Judy Rymer's Victory Over Death, about artist Colin McMahon, won gold at the 1989 Chicago International Film Festival.

-Keen to work with emerging filmmakers — and a longtime fan of short films — Laing has also produced shorts with directors Christine Jeffs (Stroke, invited to the Venice Fim Festival), Anna Reeves (The Imploding Self, in competition at Toronto and Venice) and Brita McVeigh (Thinking about Sleep, Edinburgh).
+Keen to work with emerging filmmakers — and a longtime fan of short films — Laing has also produced shorts with directors Christine Jeffs (Stroke, invited to the Venice Film Festival), Anna Reeves (The Imploding Self, in competition at Toronto and Venice) and Brita McVeigh (Thinking about Sleep, Edinburgh).